markusmobius/Crowdsourcr/doc_sphinx/index.rst

 Crowdsourcer is an application for conducting survey-like experiments online, especially when used in conjunction with Amazon Mechanical Turk.

-It is designed to show some number of questions next to some document, such as a news article.
+Surveys are designed as XML files.
+A set of tasks are bundled as a HIT that can be posted on Mechanical Turk.
+The XML survey format allows for multiple-data entry and bonuses paid to workers depending on how well they do compare to others.
+The XML format also allows for conditional questions.

-The following is an example from one real experiment:
+The following is an example from one real experiment asking Turkers to evaluate news articles:

 .. figure:: doc_img/crowdsourcer_task_example_news_scaled.png
    :alt: An example task.